dataluscorp/browser/docs/code-quality/static-analysis/existing.rst

 Build-time static-analysis
 --------------------------

-If you want to build with the Firefox Clang plug-in (located in ``/build/clang-plugin`` and associated with ``MOZ_CLANG_PLUGIN`` and the attributes in ``/mfbt/Attributes.h``) just add ``--enable-clang-plugin`` to your mozconfig!
+If you want to build with the Datalus Clang plug-in (located in ``/build/clang-plugin`` and associated with ``MOZ_CLANG_PLUGIN`` and the attributes in ``/mfbt/Attributes.h``) just add ``--enable-clang-plugin`` to your mozconfig!
 If you want to also have our experimental checkers that will produce ``warnings`` as diagnostic messages also add ``--enable-clang-plugin-alpha``.
-This requires to build Firefox using Clang.
+This requires to build Datalus using Clang.

 Configuring the build environment
 ---------------------------------